 Vikings top Seahawks 25-19 behind crisp preseason passing

-MINNEAPOLIS, Minn.
-(AP) - Rookie tight end Irv Smith Jr. and backup wide receiver Brandon Zylstra each had touchdown receptions for Minnesota and the Vikings displayed depth and versatility in their passing game in a 25-19 exhibition victory over the Seattle Seahawks on Sunday night.
+Rookie tight end Irv Smith Jr. and backup wide receiver Brandon Zylstra each had touchdown receptions, and the Vikings used a versatile offense to beat the Seahawks 25-19 in a preseason matchup.

+"I honestly thought it was a really positive night," said Cousins, who went 6 for 8 for 68 yards.
+"It's a small sample size.
+It's the preseason.
+You try not to read too much into it, but I came away feeling good about the first two drives and also really the rest of the offense the rest of the way."

-Kirk Cousins led the starters for two drives, the last one yielding a chip-shot field goal by Dan Bailey, and finished 6 for 8 for 68 yards without a turnover.
-Second-string quarterback Sean Mannion made up for an interception that safety DeShawn Shead returned 88 yards for a score by finding Smith with a short throw into the end zone just before halftime.
+Second-string quarterback Sean Mannion took over for the third possession, which ended in an interception that safety DeShawn Shead returned 88 yards for a score.
+Mannion bounced back by finding Smith with a short throw into the end zone just before halftime.

-Then Kyle Sloter delivered the touchdown pass to Zylstra in the third quarter, polishing off a decent night for an offense that underwent an offseason scheme change after an underwhelming first year with Cousins at the helm.
+The Vikings, who underwent an offseason scheme change with offensive coordinator Kevin Stefanski and offensive adviser Gary Kubiak after an underwhelming first year with Cousins at the helm, had 409 total yards.

+"We have so many different weapons, and coach Stefanski and coach Kubiak, they want to get us all in involved," said Smith, a second-round draft pick from Alabama.
+"So they did a great job of that."

+Mannion went 11 for 14 for 88 yards.
+Kyle Sloter, who finished 11 for 13 for 116 yards, delivered the touchdown pass to Zylstra in the third quarter and directed another scoring drive capped by fullback Khari Blasingame's 1-yard plunge.

+Seattle's pass rush was strong in the first half, but Minnesota's much-scrutinized offensive line again avoided allowing a sack.
+Barkevious Mingo pressured Mannion as he threw before Chad Beebe was expecting the ball after a turn on a hitch route, prompting Shead's pick-six.
+Cousins and rookie center Garrett Bradbury shared a botched under-center snap resulting in a fumble the Vikings recovered.

-The first team took two turns for the Seahawks, too, and Russell Wilson went 6 for 9 for 82 yards without a turnover after sitting out the preseason opener.
+The first team took two turns for the Seahawks, too, and Russell Wilson went 6 for 9 for 82 yards after sitting out the preseason opener.
 He had a 33-yard completion to Jaron Brown, who has a starting wide receiver spot for now following the retirement of Doug Baldwin.
-First-round draft pick D.K.
-Metcalf did not play because of a leg injury.
+D.K.
+Metcalf, the second-round draft pick from Mississippi, did not play, and coach Pete Carroll later said he'll need minor knee surgery.
 Brown's catch set up the first of four field goals by Jason Myers.

-Seattle's pass rush was strong in the first half, with Barkevious Mingo pressuring Mannion as he threw before Chad Beebe was expecting the ball after his turn on a hitch route.
-The blocking for Minnesota will continue to be the most scrutinized aspect of the team, and the starting offensive line, missing injured right tackle Brian O'Neill, was vulnerable in spots.
-Cousins and rookie center Garrett Bradbury shared a botched under-center snap resulting in a fumble the Vikings recovered.
+"I thought we did a really good job with tempo.
+Guys were in and out of the huddle making plays," Wilson said.
+"I thought we moved the ball down the field against a very good defense."

 JUST KICKING IT

 The Vikings gave Kaare Vedvik his debut a week after acquiring him in a trade with Baltimore.
-He punted three times for a 46.7-yard average, handled kickoffs and made his only extra point attempt.
+He punted three times for a 46.7-yard average, handled kickoffs and made his only extra point try.
+Dan Bailey, the incumbent kicker, made a chip shot field goal.
+Matt Wile, the incumbent punter, had only one attempt.

 DAY OF REST